How to Freeze Tomatoes From Your Garden

-Extend your garden harvest by putting your love apples in the deep freeze.
+Extend your garden harvest by putting your tomatoes in the deep freeze.

 When tomatoes are in full force, the value of capturing the taste of summer through canning cannot be denied.
 Canning tomatoes is a great way to preserve the harvest for year-round use.
 But canning is also time consuming and requires some investment in the tools of the craft.
 Water bath canners.
 Tongs and lifters.
 Jars and lids.
 While I encourage anyone interested in food preservation to consider taking the plunge into water bath canning, it isn’t the only game in town.